-- Knowing who the academy's designated safeguarding lead (DSL) and deputy are and raising any concerns with the designated safeguarding lead and deputy immediately. - Completing a written safeguarding concern when making a referral.
-Staff should be clear that this should be done immediately, always on the same day Child Protection & Safeguarding Policy - Ensuring that their safeguarding and child protection training including digital safeguarding is up to date.
+- Knowing who the academy's designated safeguarding lead (DSL) and deputy designated safeguarding lead are and raising any concerns with the DSL/DDSL in the event of safeguarding concerns. - Completing a written safeguarding concern when making a referral.
+Staff should be clear that this should be done immediately, always on the same day as stated within this policy. - Ensuring that their safeguarding and child protection training including digital safeguarding is up to date. - Being alert to the signs of abuse, including child on child abuse and their need to refer any concerns to the designated staff member. - Maintaining an attitude of 'it could happen here'.
+When concerned about the welfare of a child, staff members should always act in the interests of the child. - Knowing the academy's procedures for dealing with children who are persistently absent from education, particularly on repeat occasions, and reporting any such concerns to the designated lead. - Listening to, and seeking out, the views, wishes and feelings of children. - Sharing information and working together to provide children with the help they need. - Referring to the Principal any concerns about another member of staff immediately, or if the concerns are about the Principal, referring them to the Trust's HR Director. - Raising concerns about poor or unsafe practice and potential failures in the academy's safeguarding regime through the Trust's Whistleblowing Policy.

-- Being alert to the signs of abuse, including child on child abuse and their need to refer any concerns to the designated staff member. - Maintaining an attitude of 'it could happen here'.
-When concerned about the welfare of a child, staff members should always act in the interests of the child. - Knowing the academy's procedures for dealing with children who go missing from education, particularly on repeat occasions, and reporting any such concerns to the designated lead. - Listening to, and seeking out, the views, wishes and feelings of children. - Sharing information and working together to provide children with the help they need. - Referring to the principal any concerns about another member of staff immediately, or if the concerns are about the principal, referring them to the academy's HR Director - Raising concerns about poor or unsafe practice and potential failures in the academy's safeguarding regime through the academy's Whistleblowing Policy. - Seeking early help where a child and family would benefit from coordinated support from more than one agency via the Multi Agency Safeguarding Hub (MASH) - Knowing the academy's procedures for dealing with child-on-child abuse, including sexual harassment and sexual violence between children - Reading KCSIE 2023 part 1
+- Seeking early help where a child and family would benefit from coordinated support from more than one agency via the Multi Agency Safeguarding Hub (MASH). - Knowing the Academy's procedures for dealing with child-on-child abuse, including sexual harassment and sexual violence between children. - Reading KCSIE 2024 Part 1.